Augmentation of labor - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Before the procedure

-Before you deliver, you and your healthcare provider will discuss pain relief options during delivery.
-You may choose to get a type of anesthesia called an epidural.
-A provider called an anesthesiologist inserts a catheter (thin tube) into the epidural space.
-This is between your spinal column and the outer membrane of your spinal cord.
-The catheter goes into your middle or lower back.
-It stays in place throughout childbirth.
-It allows your anesthesiologist to offer you pain relief as needed.
+Before delivery, you will have a discussion with your healthcare provider about pain relief options.
+One option you may consider is an epidural anesthesia.
+This involves an anesthesiologist inserting a catheter (a thin tube) into the epidural space, which is located between your spinal column and the outer membrane surrounding your spinal cord.
+The catheter is placed in your middle or lower back and remains in place during childbirth, allowing your anesthesiologist to administer pain relief as needed throughout the process.

 During the procedure